-Cochise County Community College District's response to findings
+District response to findings

-Cochise County Community College District's responses to the findings identified in our audit are presented in its corrective action plan at the end of this report.
-The District's responses were not subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on them.
+The District's responses to the findings identified in our audit are presented in its corrective action plan at the end of this report.
+The District is responsible for preparing a corrective action plan to address each finding.
+The District's responses and corrective action plan were not subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we express no opinion on them.